logo of design your homeschoolhomeschool photos

 Once the new concept is mastered, the child proceeds into the Systematic Review pages for that lesson.
 How do you know if your child has mastered the concept?
 Mastery can be demonstrated if your child is able to teach the new material back to you.
 Let him build the problem with the manipulatives, write it and explain it.
 The goal is not to fill in worksheets, but to be able to teach back what has been learned.

 Math-U-See has an on-line drill and worksheet generator for extra practice pages of free math worksheets.
-International Versions: The Student Textbooks and Teacher Manuals have been edited to reflect the appropriate money and measurement (metric or imperial) for each country.
+International Versions are available: The Student Textbooks and Teacher Manuals have been edited to reflect the appropriate money and measurement (metric or imperial) for each country.

 How have you used this curriculum?